patricksavalle/devops-project-template/content/integration-standard.md

 - [ ] Register your integrations in the central registry here: ...................

-- [ ] Use the integration platform for reliable, scalable and decoupled communication

 - [ ] Assume the platform has no way of inspection data content

-  Ideally all data it handles is already encrypted at the endpoints

-- [ ] Do not use the integration platform for:
+- [ ] Smart endpoints, dumb pipes!
+Do not use the integration platform for:
   - Business logic
   - Transformation
   - Storage
   - Replay
   - Security

-  -> this is the responsibility of the application layer

 - [ ] Use open standards